mjpieters/pyright-analysis-action/README.md

 This project uses [`uv`](https://docs.astral.sh/uv/) to handle Python dependencies and environments; use `uv sync` to get an up-to-date virtualenv with all dependencies.
 This includes development dependencies such as [Ruff](https://docs.astral.sh/ruff/) (used for linting and formatting) and [Pyright](https://microsoft.github.io/pyright/) (used to validate type annotations).

 In addition, common tasks are defined in a taskfile; [install Task](https://taskfile.dev/) to use these.
-Run `task --list`
+Run `task --list` to see what tasks are available.

 ### Linting and formatting